-The Company currently does not expect to make contributions to the DallasNews Pension Plans in 2023 and no contributions are required to these plans in 2023 under ERISA.
+The Company currently does not expect to make contributions to the DallasNews Pension Plans in 2024 and no contributions are required to these plans in 2024 under ERISA; however, certain events or circumstances that in most instances are beyond the Company's control could result in future mandatory contributions.

 Other defined benefit plans.
-DallasNews also sponsors other post-employment benefit (the "OPEB") plans, which provide health and life insurance benefits for certain retired employees.
+DallasNews also sponsors unfunded other post-employment benefit (the "OPEB") plans, which provide health and life insurance benefits for certain retired employees.
 These plans were frozen subsequent to the separation from the Company's former parent company; therefore, no future benefits accrue and on-going service costs are not a component of net periodic benefit cost.
-The Company recorded a liability of \$982 and \$1,349 related to the OPEB plans as of December 31, 2022 and 2021, respectively.
-A net periodic benefit cost of \$22 and \$17 in 2022 and 2021, respectively, was recorded to other income (loss), net.
+The Company recorded a liability of \$996 and \$982 related to the OPEB plans as of December 31, 2023 and 2022, respectively.
+A net periodic benefit cost of \$4 and \$22 in 2023 and 2022, respectively, was recorded to other income (loss), net.
 The net periodic benefit cost primarily represents amortization of actuarial gains (losses) and prior service costs, offset by interest expense associated with the actuarial liability.
-Actuarial gains (losses) of \$322 and \$(20) were recorded to other comprehensive income (loss) in 2022 and 2021, respectively; see Note 6 - Shareholders' Equity.
+Actuarial gains (losses) of (26) and (26) and (202), respectively; see Note 7 - Shareholders' Equity.

 Defined Contribution Plans.
 The DallasNews Savings Plan (the "Savings Plan"), a defined contribution 401(k) plan, covers substantially all employees of DallasNews.
 Participants may elect to contribute a portion of their pretax compensation as provided by the Savings Plan and the Internal Revenue Code.
 Employees can contribute up to 100 percent of their annual eligible compensation less required withholdings and deductions up to statutory limits.
 The Company provides an ongoing dollar-for-dollar match of eligible employee contributions, up to 1.5 percent of the employees' compensation.
-The Company recorded expense of \$739 and \$735 in 2022 and 2021, respectively, for matching contributions to the Savings Plan.
+The Company recorded expense of \$716 and \$739 in 2023 and 2022, respectively, for matching contributions to the Savings Plan.

-Note 6: Shareholders' Equity
+Note 7: Shareholders' Equity